anayebi/keras-extra/README.md

 # keras-extra
 Extra Layers that I have added to Keras: Theano-based Deep Learning library.
 More information about Keras can be found here: https://github.com/fchollet/keras/

-Layers that have been added to the Keras master branch will be noted both in the ReadMe and in extra.py.
-Feel free to use that layer either from Keras directly or from the version in extra.py (note I will no longer update a layer in extra.py once it has been added to Keras).
+Layers that have been added to the Keras master branch will be noted in the ReadMe and removed from extra.py.

 Aran Nayebi, 2015